 - Climbing Boots: Insulated stiff-soled climbing boots for high altitude.

-- Crampons: C2 crampons that compactible with climbing boots.
+- Crampons: C2 crampons that are compatible with climbing boots.

 - Harness: A high-quality climbing harness.